 Victim advocates may accompany survivors to the medical examination and be present during the exam.
 Having an advocate present can be very helpful and provide reassurance and emotional support, and assistance with any paperwork.

-For more information about what will happen during a sexual assault exam or receiving funding through the Crime Victims Compensation program, contact one of the victim advocate offices listed in Section C below.
+For more information about what will happen during a sexual assault exam or receiving funding through the Crime Victims Compensation program, contact one of the victim advocate offices listed above.